Eulàlia Gassó Miracle

 History of natural history collections

-I am very interested in the origin, ownership histories and management history of natural history collections and related archives from 1750 onward.
-This interest has resulted in several publications on type specimens kept in Naturalis, as well as in a growing digital collection of historical specimen labels for future reference.
+I study and document the origin, ownership histories and management history of natural history collections and related archives from 1750 onward.
+This study has resulted in several publications on type specimens kept in Naturalis, as well as in a growing digital collection of historical specimen labels for future reference.

 During the first half of the 19th century, scientists debated heatedly about important theoretical and philosophical issues.
 Those devoted to natural history were confronted with quite thorny questions: Is there a natural system to classify animals?
 Why are species distributed on earth as they are?
 Are species fixed or can they change into other species?
 Where is the fine line that separates species from variations?
 Pre-Darwinian naturalists were struggling to solve these issues and some of them did it in a very creative manner.
 I study the works of C.J, Temminck (1778-1858), founder and first director of the Rijksmuseum van Natuurlijke Historie (RMNH, now Naturalis Biodiversity Center) to elucidate his role in answering all these questions, as well as to put the birth and development of the RMNH in the context of its time.
 I focus mainly on the type- and the species-concept, the origin and fixity of the species and the meaning of variations in pre-Darwinian zoology.